mikiw/DexProtocol/README.md

     if (input.function === 'AddToWhitelist') {
         const address = input.target

-        // TODO: Implement required checks (add if not exists and only by owner), if check will fail throw new ContractError.
+        // TODO: Implement required checks (add if not exists and only by owner).
+        // TODO: If check will fail throw new ContractError.
         // TODO: Add to token contract address to whitelist.
     }

     if (input.function === 'RemoveFromWhitelist') {
         const address = input.target

-        // TODO: Implement required checks (remove only if exists and only by owner), if check will fail throw new ContractError.
+        // TODO: Implement required checks (remove only if exists and only by owner).
+        // TODO: If check will fail throw new ContractError.
         // TODO: Remove token contract address from whitelist.
     }

     if (input.function === 'RegisterOrder') {
         const order = input.target

-        // TODO: Implement required checks (like expiration time (or block heigh) higher than the current time/block,
+        // TODO: Implement required checks like expiration time or block heigh
-        // tokens need to be whitelisted, isActive must be true, isFilled must be false and txId needs to be unique).
+        // is higher than the current time/block, tokens need to be whitelisted,
+        // isActive must be true, isFilled must be false and txId needs to be unique.
         // TODO: If check will fail throw new ContractError.
         // TODO: Add order to registry.
     }